BelajarNgewebID/curl/README.md

 Feel free to make a big change to this repository.
 It will help lots of people who didn't know about using curl natively in PHP or someone who don't want use complex built-in function and it will speed up his work.

 Make new  branch and create new pull request will be your big step.

+## Contact
+You can contact me about this repository via telegram on [@haloriyan](https://t.me/haloriyan "Contact via telegram")